There's a myth about working as a freelance designer that it largely comprises lounging around in your pants watching Netflix.

 01. Run a strict regime

 With nobody to crack the whip, the biggest hurdles are psychological.
-The possibility to procrastinate is infinite; but a Foods Standards Agency-approved fridge or Pantone-ordered pencil case won't make a blank page any less terrifying, and the post-faff guilt can make starting all the more daunting.
+The possibility to procrastinate is infinite; but a fridge clean enough to pass the Foods Standards Agency's most rigorous testing and a Pantone-ordered pencil case won't make a blank page any less terrifying, and the post-procrastination guilt can make starting all the more daunting.

 Knowing yourself is key, as is a strict regime to suit your peak productivity.
 "I think in the morning, and do in the afternoon," graphic artist Pâté, aka Paul Pateman, explains.
 "Ideas, colour choices, and so on, I work on in the morning, and then social media, invoicing and PR in the afternoons."